Shashank-Reddy-Y/JARVIS-DOMAIN-SPECIFIC-V1/README.md

 # 🧠 DualMind Orchestrator

 A **GAN-Inspired Multi-Agent Task Planning & Execution System** that demonstrates intelligent task planning, tool usage, adversarial self-verification, and report generation.
+*This project is developed as a domain specific application of the improvised architecture inspired from HuggingGPT* *Currently functions like a research assistant*

 ## 🌟 Overview